gillianassi/Portfolio/src/markdown/Research/PlenopticImaging.md

         <div class="w-full">
             <h1 class="title">Description</h1>
             <p>
                 In the context of my bachelor thesis in Engineering Technology, I tried to create a virtual environment where pictures and holograms could be evaluated.
 Light maps were visualised in VR by combining images taken with a camera matrix depending on the position of the VR headset.
-A large part of this project was pure research as I was not yet adept in c++ programming.
+A large part of this project was pure research as I was not yet adept in C++ programming.
                 A link to my thesis created in 2018 can be found at the top of this page.
             </p>
         </div>